First long COVID treatment clinical trials from NIH getting underway

 The study designs then had to be vetted through a number of governing bodies tasked with overseeing the trials.
 That process took "a long period of time," she said.

-After RECOVER-VITAL, the RECOVER-SLEEP research, which will test a variety of interventions to improve sleep and wakefulness, is expected to formally launch "within the next couple of weeks," she said.
-The others will launch "in probably two to three months."
+After RECOVER-VITAL, the RECOVER-NEURO trials are expected to formally launch "within the next couple of weeks," she said.
+The others will begin "in probably two to three months."

 "We are building the ship while sailing it in some ways.
 So certainly we are attempting to fast track these trials, but we do know that there are a lot of things that have to happen for trials to launch," Zimmerman said.

-Note: Editor's note: This story has been updated to correct a reference to the sleep-related branch of the study, which is known as RECOVER-NEURO.